thuyanduong-flatiron/lecture-starter-code/Mod1/08-Intro-To-Active-Record/README.md

 # Intro to Active Record

 ### Review on ORMs
- - bridge the gap between Ruby World and Database Land
+ - Bridge the gap between Ruby World and Database Land

+### Introducing ActiveRecord::Base class
+ - What happens when I comment out all of the code in User.rb?

 #### Is there a need for our tools/console.rb file now??????
  - binding.pry
- - Let's introduce rake for that
+ - Let's introduce `rake` for that
    - Why use rake?
       - Because we can use it for so much more than starting a pry!!

 ### Active Record Set Up (and how that's different)
 - new gems in your `Gemfile`
+- `environment.rb` is a little different too
+- `Rakefile` can create custom tasks,
-- `Rakefile` has 1 task, but if we utilize our new gems...
+  - But if we utilize our new gems...
   - We get access to all these new tasks we can see with `rake -T`
-- `environment.rb` is a little different too

 ### Migration Files and DB Migrations
 - Migration files are used to track our database changes over time